sophister/react-auth-simple/README.md

     return ( <LoginModal /> );
 }

-// initUser is called to check use logging state when page load
+// initUser is called to check use login state when page load
 // You may call an API, or read localStorage function initUser() {
     return new Promise<User | null>(function(resolve, reject) {